 3. discussion

 According to other studies in vitro inhibition of micro fungi, mostly at a distance by ectomycorrhizal fungi have reported and proved to have antagonistic properties in higher fungi (Baar and Stanton, 2000).
 Santoro and Casida (1962) evaluated the antagonistic activity of wild mushrooms and proved their inhibitory effect against micro fungi.
 Johansson et al. (2004) noted the strong interaction of wild mushroom against root pathogenic fungi and saprophytic fungi in vitro.
 Stark and Kytoviita (2005) provided evidence of antagonistic interactions between rhizosphere microorganisms and macro fungi associated with birch (Betula pubescens).
 Natarajan and Govindaswamy (1990) reported the inhibition of six root pathogen by Amanita muscaria, Laccaria laccata, L. fraterna, and Suillus brevipes.
 In another study Morin et al. (1999) found that Tricholoma sp., Paxillus involutus and Hebeloma cylindrosporum inhibited the growth of Cylindrocladium floridanum in Petri dishes, while Laccaria bicolor was inhibited and completely covered by C. Floridanum.
 Werner and Zadworny (2003) observed suppression of Mucor hiemalis by Laccaria. laccata.
-In vitro Antifungal and antibacterial action of ectomycorrhizal fungi Pisolithus sp. and Scleroderma sp. tested against 8 fungi and 6 bacteria and showed higher activity against all fungi except three Aspergillus spp.
+In vitro antifungal and antibacterial action of ectomycorrhizal fungi Pisolithus sp. and Scleroderma sp. tested against 8 fungi and 6 bacteria and showed higher activity against all fungi except three Aspergillus spp.
 (Vaidya et al., 2005).
 Werner et al. (2002) studied the interactions between the Laccaria laccata and soil fungus Trichoderma virens in co-culture and in the rhizosphere of P. sylvestris seedlings growing in vitro, where growth of T. virens was inhibited in co-culture.
 Rayner and Webber (1984) reported that during interaction of wild mushroom against plant pathogenic fungi substitution phenomenon was more common by wild mushroom.
 They also found dense zone of mycelium in deadlock interaction.
 Li (1981, 1983) observed that during deadlock interaction over grown fungus produces certain toxic metabolites which are responsible for pigmentation and exudation at interaction zone in vitro.
 The investigations of Borhani et al. (2011) showed that in vitro interaction between F. velutipes and plant pathogenic fungi had different antagonistic effects.
 The mushroom had strong antagonistic effect on Ophiostoma ulmi.
 During interaction complete replacement of plant-pathogenic fungi by F. velutipes was recorded after initial deadlock, however it had the less effect on Bipolaris sorokiniana.
 Badalyan et al. (2002) reported the inhibition of 4 cereals pathogenic fungi by the 17 species of xylotrophic bacidiomycetes in vitro.
 They also observed various type of interaction such as complete replacement, replacement at distance, deadlock & overgrowth against pathogenic fungi.
 In overall interaction 92.5% of pairings led to prevention and limitation of fungal growth.